aorczyk/g-suite-stack-overflow/README.md

 ### How to install?
 1. Install Clasp from [link](https://github.com/google/clasp)
 2. In a console window run commands listed below.
 They do:
-   - log by Clasp in to your Google account,
+   - log by Clasp in to your Google Account,
      ```
      clasp login
      ```
-   - create google app scrip file,
+   - create Google App Script project,
      ```
      clasp create 'G Suite Stack Overflow'
      ```
-   - fetch created files,
+   - fetch created project,
      ```
      clasp pull
      ```